THE BEST LAS VEGAS PROPERTIES

 R

-provision that gives the borrower an option to reduce the interest rate
+includes a provision that gives the borrower an option to reduce the interest

-(without refinancing) at a later date.
-It is similar to a prearranged refinancing
+rate (without refinancing) at a later date.
+It is similar to a prearranged

-borrower guaranteeing a specified interest rate for a specified period of time.
+a borrower guaranteeing a specified interest rate for a specified period of

 estate transaction.

-disclosure of settlement costs to home buyers and sellers, prohibits certain
+of settlement costs to home buyers and sellers, prohibits certain types of

-types of referral and other fees, sets rules for escrow accounts, and requires
+referral and other fees, sets rules for escrow accounts, and requires notice to

 Real Property - Land and appurtenances, including